mlhubber/mlhub/README.rst

 The machine learning hub is an `open source project`_ aimed at easily sharing `pre-built machine learning models`_.
 The models are accessed and managed using the *ml* command from the *mlhub* package designed to install the model and run a demonstration within 5 minutes.
+Each model has been tested on Ubuntu (GNU/Linux).

 Visit the `repository index`_ on `mlhub.ai`_ where the models themselves can be browsed from the `main pool`_.